Jaywalking: Hungary

 Whilst jaywalking is not specifically defined by the Hungarian Highway Code (KRESZ) as an offence, various restrictions and prohibitions apply for pedestrians crossing or walking along roads.
 Fines are applied at the discretion of the police of up to 30,000 forint for each offence, according to Section 21 (1-13) of the code.
 Pedestrians have the right of way on crosswalks and may cross the road at certain specified points such as at intersections if crosswalks are not available.

 Ireland

 Ireland maintains a jaywalking law, which requires a pedestrian to use a pedestrian crossing if they are within 15 m of one.
 When crossing a road, pedestrians are advised to wait until it is safe to cross.
 Vehicles should give way to the pedestrian who uses a zebra crossing.
-Irish children are taught the Road Safety Authority safe cross code in schools where it teaches them to stop, listen, and look out for any incoming traffic whilst crossing a road and only cross a road if safe to do so.
+Irish children are taught the Road Safety Authority safe cross code in schools where it teaches them to stop, listen, and look out for any oncoming traffic whilst crossing a road and only cross a road if safe to do so.
 It also advises them to use traffic lights and zebra crossings to cross a road rather than jaywalk.
 The Garda Síochána usually do not take action on jaywalkers unless they caused possible harm to drivers or others.